saharama/saharama.github.io/essays/i-see-the-lighting.md

 ## Software or Hardware?
 Although I am still unsure what career path and field in Electrical Engineering I want to pursue, it is apparent that software plays a big part in the simulation, automation, and efficiency in all of these fields.

-As explained above, software plays a large part in the success of these labs, in both software and hardware related fields.
-I look forward to learning about the efficient development of software in groups.
+I look forward to learning about the productive development of software in groups.
 The concept of git has always phased me, and I used it for a short period of time for a C++ project in my EE205 class.
-I hope to expand upon my limited knowledge and build essential project management skills for real-world development.
+I hope to expand upon my limited knowledge and build essential project management skills for real-world software development.

-In RF and Microwave Circuit design, we also rely heavily on software for both simulation and testing of RF devices, circuits, and systems.
-Many companies are now looking for potential RF engineers that know the electromagnetic theories and also know how to code well.
-This class

-For instance, power design companies rely on software to correctly size and check safety devices and equipment, such as electrical breakers and cables.
-Power Engineering software plays a big part in ensuring the safety of the average person.
-The existing software in the Power Engineering is utilitarian and has many known issues that slow down the design engineer running simulations.
-In the future, I hope to potentially work on a team to redesign and optimize the current, supposed state-of-the-art software to increase the productivity and ease of Electrical Engineering design to make the community a better and safer place.

-In addition, there is a Software Engineering section on the Fundamentals Exam (FE) for engineers.
-Essentially, this exam is the first step in the journey to becoming a licensed Professional Engineer (PE), who can sign off or stamp design drawings.
-The PE license brings both credibility and legal responsibility to the individual.
-I see this class definitely developing my software skills to help me do well on this exam.

 ## Moving Forward - I See The Light(ing)!
 In the future, I hope to further automate and optimize work that I see myself doing in the future.
-In terms of short-term goals, I h
+Many companies are now looking for Electrical Engineers that know the electromagnetic theories and also know how to code well.
+However, even if I am not able to find a software oriented job, I predict that the methodologies in the class can easily be applied to different fields, aside from software development.
+I hope that this class will help me to grow as a future engineer and help to boost my problem solving capabilities.

-I hope that I will build a strong foundation in software engineering through my work in this class.
+I hope to build a strong foundation in software engineering through my work in this class.
+Although my passion involves electrons and photons, I hope to see the light in software engineering.